SQream/sqream_docs/guides/operations/configuration.rst

 By default, configuration files are stored in ``/etc/sqream``.

-A very basic configuration file looks like this:
+A very minimal configuration file looks like this:

 .. code-block:: json